 Replacing your regular salt with an iodised version is an excellent way to increase your iodine intake.
-Boost your iodine levels further by including the following foods as part of your well balanced diet12,13.
+Boost your iodine levels further by including the following foods as part of your

 - Prawns and other pregnancy safe seafood (make sure they are cooked)

 1. European Union.
 Commission Regulation (EU) No 957/2010 of 22 October 2010 on the authorisation and refusal of authorisation of certain health claims made on foods and referring to the reduction of disease risk and to children’s development and health Text with EEA relevance.
 OJ L 279 2010;13-7.

 2. Deans A. Your New Pregnancy Bible, The experts’ guide to pregnancy and early parenthood.
 4th ed.
 London: Carroll & Brown Publishers Limited, 2013. p.
 32.

 3. NHS UK.
 You and your baby at 0-8 weeks pregnant [Online].
 2013.
 Available at: www.nhs.uk/conditions/pregnancy-and-baby/pages/pregnancy-weeks-4-5-6-7-8.aspx [Accessed June 2014]

 4. Curtis GB, Schuler J. Your pregnancy week by week.
 7th ed.
 Cambridge: Fisher books, 2011. p.
 98-9.